 In connection with the Reorganization, the shareholders of GTC, GFP, Tube Turns and Bell should carefully consider certain risk factors before voting on the matters described herein.
-Such risk factors include (i) the pending litigation involving GTC and Tube Turns which, if determined adversely, could have a material adverse effect on GTC and Tube Turns, (ii) the floor and ceiling provisions in the Reorganization Agreement which could affect the calculation of the conversion ratios, (iii) the conflicts of interest of and controlling interests by the Gill Family, (iv) the recent losses of GTC and the related fluctuation and volatility of its stock price, (v) the dependence of GTC on sales to government agencies and prime contractors, (vi) the rapid rate of technological change and extensive competitive pressures faced by GTC, (vii) the restriction on the future payment of dividends, (viii) the tax risks associated with the completion of the Merger Transactions, and (ix) the exposure of GTC, GFP, Tube Turns and Bell to a variety of environmental regulations.
+Such risk factors include (i) the pending litigation involving GTC and Tube Turns which, if determined adversely, could have a material adverse effect on GTC and Tube Turns, (ii) the fixed GTC Share Value, (iii) the conflicts of interest of and controlling interests by the Gill Family, (iv) the recent losses of GTC and the related fluctuation and volatility of its stock price, (v) the dependence of GTC on sales to government agencies and prime contractors, (vi) the rapid rate of technological change and extensive competitive pressures faced by GTC, (vii) the restriction on the future payment of dividends, (viii) the tax risks associated with the completion of the Merger Transactions, and (ix) the exposure of GTC, GFP, Tube Turns and Bell to a variety of environmental regulations.
 See "Risk Factors."